 Sign up for email updates!

-Davis has completed the Schematic Design (SD) design stage and is moving into the Design Development (DD) stage.
+Davis is in the Design Development (DD) stage.

 The Site Development Plan (SDP) was presented to Council for Concept Review on April 3rd.
 To view the SDP, click the "Current Design Floor Plans / Site Development Plan" tab below.

 Adolfson & Peterson Construction (AP) was awarded the Construction Manager/General Contractor (CM/GC) agreement by Council on January 23, 2018, authorizing the contractor to begin the preconstruction services to include constructability reviews and cost estimating to keep the project within budget.